sobebarali/koko/apps/docs/src/content/docs/api/04-videos.md

 ## Overview

-The Videos domain is the **core feature** of Artellio.
+The Videos domain is the **core feature** of Koko.
 It handles video upload, transcoding, storage, playback, and metadata management using **Bunny Stream** - a managed video platform with automatic transcoding, global CDN delivery, and HLS streaming.

 **Video Provider:** [Bunny Stream](https://bunny.net/stream/)